Ferroin/linbuild/README.md

 file for more info.

 ### TODO ###
-* Add support for rebuilding out-of-tree modules when building a new kernel.
 * Add support for using 'kernel-install' instead of doing the install ourself.
 * Add the ability to fetch and update the contents of srcdir from a